 Data Stores allow you to save query results as a new data source.
-You can join data sources using multiple layers, and apply transformations to the data in the Data Pipeline to get your data exactly how you want it.
+You can join data sources using multiple datasets, and apply transformations to the data in the Data Pipeline to get your data exactly how you want it.

 Stored Tables are query results that have been saved as a new data source.
 A Data Store is a collection of one or more Stored Tables.